The Incredible Hulk (2008 video game): Development and release

 On April 18, 2007, Sega and Marvel Entertainment announced that they had agreed to terms granting Sega the rights to video game adaptations of the upcoming Marvel Cinematic Universe films Incredible Hulk, Thor, and Captain America: The First Avenger, with the Incredible Hulk game's release coinciding with that of the film in June 2008.
 The terms were an extension of a deal signed between the two companies which had granted Sega the video game adaptation rights to Iron Man.
 The console versions were developed by Edge of Reality, while a version for the Nintendo DS was developed by Amaze Entertainment.

 Development on The Incredible Hulk was led by Edge of Reality CEO Rob Cohen and Mark Nau, who respectively served as technical and creative directors.
 It was respectively designed and programmed by Rob Brown and Jacob Meakin.
 The game runs on the Havok game engine and FMOD audio engine; the former was programmed by Dave Barrett.
 According to Marvel executive Justin Lambros, the decision to create an open-world game based on the Incredible Hulk film was influenced by The Incredible Hulk: Ultimate Destruction, which was positively received for its open-world gameplay but sold less copies than its predecessor Hulk due to its lack of a film tie-in.
-Alan Johnson served as the game's art director, with Billy Sullivan as the lead artist, Jason Moulton as the lead environmental artist, and Tim Papadatos as the lead character artist.
+Alan Johnson served as the game's art director, with Billy Sullivan as the lead artist, Jason Moulton as the lead environmental artist, and Tom Papadatos as the lead character artist.
 Using a 3D model of Manhattan provided by EarthData International, approximately 85 percent of the city was recreated for the game, with real-life landmarks such as Times Square and Central Park being implemented.
-The game additionally incorporates references to other properties by Marvel and Sega, including the Baxter Building, advertisements for the Daily Bugle, and a minigame modeled after Crazy Taxi.
+The game additionally incorporates references to other properties by Marvel, including the Baxter Building and advertisements for the Daily Bugle.
 The Xbox 360 and PlayStation 3 versions respectively feature exclusive unlockable skins based on the Hulk's "Joe Fixit" and "Green Scar" personas.
 For the PlayStation 2 and Wii versions, the graphics were degraded and the destruction effects were simplified; in addition, the Wii version features a unique control scheme to accommodate the Wii Remote and Nunchuk.